samlatavares/java-testes-unitarios/README.md

 # java-testes-unitarios
 Project made during "<a href="https://www.udemy.com/course/testes-unitarios-em-java/" target="_blank">Unit Tests in Java: Master JUnit, Mockito and TDD</a>" course on Udemy.
 It's a Java Project with Unit Testing using JUnit and other technologies detailed below.
-The basis project were made available by the tutor and is a Movie Rent.
+The basis project were made available by the tutor and is a Movie Rent project.

 ## Used Technologies
 - Java Language.